darsain/laravel-console/README.md

 );
 ```

-Than publish the bundle assets:
+Then publish the bundle assets:

 ```
 php artisan asset:publish